Adopted August 18, 2009

-- Sign the USOA Waiver of Liability form annually before the commencement of play.
+Register with the USOA annually before the commencement of play.

-- Respect other member players by practicing and playing according to club rules and standards of good sportsmanship.
+Respect other players by practicing and playing according to club rules and standards of good sportsmanship.

-- Follow club policies as determined and approved by the Steering Committee.
+Follow club policies as determined and approved by the Board of Directors.

 An annual meeting shall be held in January.
 The exact time and location shall be announced by the Steering Committee at least 2 weeks in advance.

 The Steering Committee will be composed of three club members selected to represent the interests of the club, as defined in the club's Vision Statement.
 Steering Committee officers will be elected by club members for an annual term which will begin immediately after the membership meeting where votes are counted.